Cosmological constraints on an exponential interaction in the dark sector: Observational data, fitting technique and the Results

 We now move to the analysis of the model at the perturbative level.
 The plots have been displayed for the single analysis CMB $+$ BAO $+$ RSD $+$ HST $+$ WL $+$ JLA $+$ CC.
 At first we measure the effects of the coupling strength on the CMB TT and matter power spectra both shown in Fig. \ref{fig-cmb+matter} which shows that higher coupling strength is equivalent to significant deviation from the $w_x $CDM cosmology.
-The deviation is much pronouced from the matter power spectra (right panel of Fig. \ref{fig-cmb+matter}).
+The deviation is much pronounced from the matter power spectra (right panel of Fig. \ref{fig-cmb+matter}).
 However, since the estimated values of the coupling strength is small (see Table \ref{tab:results}), thus, it is expected that the model is close to that of the $w_x$CDM cosmology as well as the $\Lambda$CDM cosmology, however, practically that is not true.
 In order to understand that deviation, in Fig. \ref {fig-cmb+matter-relative}, we demonstrate the relative deviation of the model from the $\Lambda$CDM model through the CMB TT (left panel of Fig. \ref{fig-cmb+matter-relative}) and matter power spectra (right panel of Fig. \ref{fig-cmb+matter-relative}).
-In both the panels, we see that the model is effectively different from $\Lambda$CDM model which is only detected from the analysis of the model at the perturbative level.
-Thus, the interaction model indeed shows a nonzero deviation from the non-interacting $w_x$CDM and $\Lambda$CDM cosmologies which is only exhibited from the analysis at the perturbative level.
+In both panels, we see that the interaction model mildly deviates from the $\Lambda$CDM cosmology and such a mild deviation is only detected from the analyses of the model at the perturbative level $-$ not from the analyses at the backgour level.
+That means the deviation, however small it is, is not detectable only from the estimations of the coupling parameter $\xi$ and the dark energy equation of state, $w_x$ $-$ the analyses at the level of perturbations are necessary.

+Thus, according to the observational data employed in this work, one may notice that a nonzero value of the coupling parameter $\xi$ for the present exponential interaction model (\ref{exp-int}) is allowed, however, the evidence for a non-zero coupling is very small; see the one dimensional posterior distribution for $\xi$ displayed in Fig. \ref{fig-posterior}.
+And following this, a very mild deviation of the exponential interaction model from the non-interacting $w_x$CDM cosmology (and from the $\Lambda$CDM cosmology too) is also allowed by the data, whilst such a deviation is only realized from the analyses at the perturbative level.